-These are very close to the poster bed family, the only difference is that they have low feet.
-These beds were very popular in ancient times, but aren’t today.
-Although, they are very elegant because they have a half canopy over the headboard rather than over the whole bed.
+These are close to the poster bed family, the only difference is that they have low feet.
+These beds were popular in ancient times, but aren’t today.
+Although, they are elegant because they have a half canopy over the headboard rather than over the whole bed.
 They can also come with lighting built inside.

 Storage beds are generally encased in real or faux leather with a huge space underneath for storing your personal items.
 When you need to store something, just lift up the bed portion and there you go.
 You can also get these with large drawers on each side of the frame for storing sheets, clothes, or anything else you need in an organized fashion.

 Don’t get these confused with air mattresses, although those are also great for occasional sleeping needs.
 Air beds are more permanent forms of air mattresses and they are for in home use only.
 These can be found in pull out couches or as regular beds.
 They are great for healing certain aches and pains because of their ability to be manipulated from hard to soft or vice versa.